 - Successful defenses of Texas electric restructuring stranded cost securitization statute and $800 million financing order.
 City of Corpus Christi v.
 PUC, 51 S.W.
 231 (Tex.
 2001).

 - Successful challenge to PUC wholesale transmission subsidy rule.
 PUC v.
 City PSB of San Antonio, 53 S.W.3d 310 (Tex.
 2001).

-- Successful challenge to six outside plaintiffs’ lawyers’ $3 billion contingent fee contract claims against the State of Texas (1998-2000 on behalf of seven state legislators allied with then-Governor George Bush).
+- Successful challenge to tobacco litigation plaintiffs’ lawyers’ $3 billion contingent fee contract claims against the State of Texas (1998-2000 on behalf of seven state legislators allied with then-Governor George Bush).

 - Board Member, President, Volunteer Legal Services of Central Texas (1979-1993)

 - Founder, The New Century Fund (raised $1 million for minority law scholarships 1972-75)

 - In Woodward/White, Inc. The Best Lawyers in America®: Administrative/Regulatory Law; Appellate Practice; Energy Law; Insurance Law; Litigation – Environmental; and Natural Resources Law (1999 – 2017); 2010 Austin Energy Law Lawyer of the Year; 2011 Austin Natural Resources Law Lawyer of the Year; 2017 Austin Environmental Litigation Lawyer of the Year

 - In Thomson Reuters Texas Monthly, Super Lawyers®: 2003-12, 2014-17

 - Texas Lawyer, Go-To Lawyers in Administrative and Regulatory Law, 2007

 - Rhodes Scholar, two Oxford University prizes in economics